EpohDespair/Project-1/README.md

 <img width="865" alt="Screen Shot 2021-10-28 at 7 39 08 PM" src="https://user-images.githubusercontent.com/89117449/139351864-257bdd85-834a-47cd-a280-da1ff8dd79cd.png">

 # Findings:
+All of our findings came directly from the graphs.
 ### Overall unemployment:

 * Unemployment in the Dot-Com Recession steadily climbed from 4.3% in March 2001 to 5.5% in November 2001.